SDWebImage/SDWebImageAVIFCoder/README.md

 Since we rely on the external codec libavif.
 We may periodically update the dependency and bump version.
 Make sure you're using the latest version as possible as you can :)

+## aom && dav1d

+libavif is a still image codec.
+But AVIF is based on the AV1 Video standard.
+So it need a AV1 codec for support.
+This relationship is just like HEIF(image) and HEVC(video) codec.

+By default, libavif is built with [aom](https://aomedia.googlesource.com/aom/) codec support. aom is the first AV1 codec during the standard draft implementation.

+[dav1d](https://github.com/videolan/dav1d) is the new and next generation AV1 codec, focused on speed and correctness.

+From v0.3.0, libavif can built with dav1d.
+For CocoaPods user, you can simply use the subspec for this.
+Carthage for optional dav1d codec is not supported currently.

 ## Requirements

 + iOS 8